CDCgov/phdi/docs/decisions/0001-record-architecture-decisions.md

 ## Decision Drivers

 - Serve as a reminder of past decisions and our reasons behind them
-- Make it easier to change decisions later by documeting the state of the world that held when we wrote them down
+- Make it easier to change decisions later by documenting the state of the world that held when we wrote them down
 - Documenting these decisions for the future benefit of ourselves and future teammates.

 ## Considered Options